KAUSSHIK/SwipeHire/README.md

-# Swipe Hire - A new way to hire and get hired
+# SwipeHire - A new way to hire and get hired
 ## The Mobile Application
 SwipeHire is a swipe-based matching app (like Tinder) made to streamline the recruitment process.
 The app serves as a portal to hire candidates for open positions.
 The hiring manager of a company sees the candidates and chooses who is fit for the next round of interviews by 'swiping' on them.
 Think of it as an offspring of LinkedIn and Tinder